CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Router-Policy.md

 ## <h>nv set router policy route-map \<route-map-id\> rule \<rule-id\> action permit exit-policy rule \<value\></h>

-Configures the route map to go to specific rule when the matching conditions are met.
+Configures the route map to go to a specific rule when you meet the matching conditions.

 ### Command Syntax